 You might also want to try to determine if you have a lactose intolerance, or if you have an underlying condition such as irritable bowel syndrome (IBS).
-One study showed that people with these conditions were much more likely to experience runner’s diarrhea.
-For those people, switching up their diet was the biggest part of the solution to their symptoms.

 In the two hours before your run is set to begin, try to avoid eating anything besides a quick energy-boosting snack, like whole-wheat toast or a banana.
 Avoid caffeine of any kind in the time period immediately before you run, as it works as a diuretic.
 If you tend to have runner’s diarrhea, try cutting back on artificial sweeteners, sugars, and alcohol on the evening prior to your run.